COMO Cocoa Island

 Rooms (with the exception of the villas) are inspired by the dhoni, the traditional wooden Maldivian boat.
 However, the rooms are anything but small and basic — the moment you walk in to your dhoni, you will be pleasantly surprised by the comfort and size of the rooms.

-Adding to this feeling of space are the high thatched ceilings, the delicate use of colour and abundance of natural light coming in from various sides.
+Adding to this feeling of space are the high thatched ceilings, the delicate use of color and abundance of natural light coming in from various sides.

 The rooms feel modern and bright, with strong classical touches, and each has its own private sundeck, with direct access to the turquoise ocean a few feet below.
 All rooms have free wireless Internet, hair dryer, satellite TV, iPod docking stations, minibar and tea/coffee-making facilities.